 - The server group cannot have multiple policies for the same agent.
 For example, you cannot attach two File server or two MS-SQL server backup policies to a server group.

-- When you filter servers using the Last Backup Status filter, the result lists down all the servers for which that status is available, even if the other backup policy type for the those servers have different statuses.
+- When you filter servers using the Last Backup Status filter, the result lists down all the servers for which that status is available, even if the other backup policy type for those servers have different statuses.
 For example, if you filter servers using the Successful status, the result lists the servers with Successful status.
 Additionally, for those servers, it will also list the other statuses, such as Failed, Successful with errors, and so on.